kubewarden/docs/src/writing-policies/index.md

 However WebAssembly defines only 4 data types: integer and floating point numbers (32 and 64 bits).
 Sharing other data types between the runtime and the Wasm module is not yet standardized, not all languages would be capable of doing that.

+Implementing policies as executables has a nice side effect, policies can be ran even from the command line.
+See [this](/testing-policies.html) section of the documentation for more information.